 The training and certificate are also worth doing because you get better at your job.
 We’re all judged on whether we deliver successful projects.
 If going through a course helps improve your project management practices, then it’s worth doing.

-In summary, yes, it is worth it, but make sure you take a 6th Edition course as the 5th Edition is no longer the latest version.
+In summary, yes, it is worth it, but make sure you take a 7th edition course as the 6th edition is no longer the latest version (and honestly, I think the 7th edition content is better).

 Who is PRINCE2 best for?